dotnet/spark/docs/udf-guide.md

 ## What are UDFs

-[User-Defined Functions (UDFs)](https://spark.apache.org/docs/latest/api/java/org/apache/spark/sql/expressions/UserDefinedFunction.html) are a feature of Spark that allow developers to use custom functions to extend the vocabulary of Spark SQL’s Domain Specific Language.
+[User-Defined Functions (UDFs)](https://spark.apache.org/docs/latest/api/java/org/apache/spark/sql/expressions/UserDefinedFunction.html) are a feature of Spark that allow developers to use custom functions to extend the system's built-in functionality.
 They transform values from a single row within a table to produce a single corresponding output value per row based on the logic defined in the UDF.

 Let's take the following as an example for a UDF definition: